tyshcr/angular-node-heroku/README.md

 - You should be able to connect directly to your MySQL Database using [MySQL Workbench](https://www.mysql.com/products/workbench/) or another database tool

 ## Running on Heroku
-- When you deploy to Heroku
+- When you deploy to Heroku...